 Vegetables include fresh, frozen, canned, and rehydrated dried vegetables; and pasteurized full-strength vegetable juice.
 A serving of cooked vegetables must be drained.
 For example, a serving of canned corn cannot include the water in which it is packed, and a serving of baked beans cannot include the sauce in which it is packed.
 Dried vegetables (such as potato flakes) credit when rehydrated if the manufacturer's product formulation statement (PFS) provides specific documentation on the amount of vegetables per serving.
 Dried vegetables used for seasonings (such as dried onion and dried parsley) do not credit.
 Legumes credit as either the vegetables component or the meat/meat alternates component, but not both in the same snack.
 For information on crediting legumes, see the CSDE's handout, Crediting Legumes in the NSLP and SBP.
+The USDA's CACFP Best Practices recommends at least one serving per week of dark green vegetables, red and orange vegetables, beans and peas (legumes), starchy vegetables, and other vegetables

 Fruits include fresh, frozen, canned (in light syrup, water, or fruit juice), and dried fruits; and pasteurized full-strength fruit juice.
-Fresh and frozen coconut credit.
-Dried coconut, coconut flour, and coconut oil do not.
+Fresh and frozen coconut credit, but dried coconut, coconut flour, and coconut oil do not.
 A serving of canned fruit may include the 100 percent juice in which the fruit is packed, but cannot include water or syrup.